 Population characteristics

 Of the 318 children who were referred to the PPU with suspected social communication difficulties and\or repetitive behaviors between the years 2006-2013, 235 (73.9%) had a positive diagnosis of autism.
-Of these, 24 children who’s their ethnicity was other than Jewish or Bedouin, and children who were not under medical surveillance at the PPU were excluded from the study.
+Of these, 24 children who were neitherJewish or Bedouin, and children who were not under medical surveillance at the PPU, were excluded from the study.
 Consequently, 211 children with autism were included in this study.

-Prevalence of drug prescription
+Prevalence of prescription of drugs

-Associations of basic demographic and clinical characteristics with drug prescription among the 211 children with autism in our sample are depicted in Table 1.
-A total of 95 prescriptions were made to these children as followed: 50 (23.7%) received a prescription for one type of drug, 19 (9.0%) received a prescription for two types of drugs, and six children (2.8%) received prescriptions to three or more drugs.
-Drug prescription was more prevalent among Bedouin than in Jewish children (46% vs. 31%; P=0.036).
+Association between basic demographic and clinical characteristics with prescription of drugs among the children with autism in our sample are depicted in Table 1.
+A total of 95 prescriptions were made for these children as follows: 50 children (23.7%) received a prescription for one type of drug, 19 (9.0%) received a prescription for two types of drugs, and six (2.8%) received prescriptions for three or more drugs.
+Prescription of drugs was more prevalent among Bedouin than in Jewish children (46% vs. 31%; P=0.036).
 However, no significant differences were observed in the number of prescribed drugs between these two ethnic groups.
-Drug prescription was not associated with age at diagnosis or with the gender of the children in our sample.
+Prescription of drugs was not associated with age or with the gender of the children in our sample.

-Notably, drug prescription was significantly associated with autism severity as classified by the DSM-V (See methods) where children “requiring substantial support” and children “requiring very substantial support” were 7 time and 15 times more likely to have drug prescription than children “requiring support” respectively (Chi-square; P<0.001).
-Furthermore, autism severity was positively correlated with the number of drugs prescription (Spearman r = 0.34; P<0.001).
+Notably, prescription of drugs was associated with autism severity as classified by the DSM-V (see methods).
+Children “requiring substantial support” and children “requiring very substantial support” were 7 times and 15 times more likely to have prescription of drugs compared with children “requiring support” (Chi-square; P<0.001).
+Furthermore, autism severity was positively correlated with the number of drugs prescribed (Spearman r = 0.34; P<0.001).

-As expected, drug prescription was also associated with the types of autism comorbidities (Figure 1A).
+As could be expected, prescription of drugs was also associated with the types of autism comorbidities (Figure 1A).
 Specifically, children with autism and ADHD, intellectual disability (ID), or epilepsy were prescribed more drugs than other children with autism (Bonferroni corrected P<0.05).
 Remarkable differences were also seen in the prescription frequencies of different drugs (Figure 1B).
-The most prevalent prescription in our sample was to atypical antipsychotic drugs (49 children; 23.2%), followed by stimulants (28 children; 13.3%), old generation antipsychotic drugs (16 children; 7.6%), and tranquilizer drugs (8 children; 3.8%).
-Examination of the association between autism severity and the type of prescribed drugs revealed that both atypical and old-generation antipsychotic drugs are significantly associated with more severe autism (Bonferroni corrected P<0.01; Figure 1B).
+The most prevalent prescription in our sample was atypical antipsychotic drugs (49 children; 23.2%), followed by stimulants (28 children; 13.3%), older antipsychotic drugs (16 children; 7.6%), and tranquilizers(8 children; 3.8%).
+Examination of the association between autism severity and the type of prescribed drugs revealed that both atypical and older antipsychotic drugs are significantly associated with more severe autism (Bonferroni corrected P<0.01; Figure 1B).

-Compliance to drugs.
+Prescription compliance.

-Of the 75 children that received prescription to medications in our sample, 34 children (45.3%) had full compliance with their prescribed drugs, 27 children (36.0%) had partial compliance and 14 children (18.7%) did not comply at all with their drug prescriptions (Table 2).
-Compliance to drugs was not significantly associated with the age, sex and ethnic origin of the children in our sample, although there were fewer Bedouin children that did not comply with their drugs compared to Jewish children (Table 2).
-Children with severe autism had a slightly higher compliance to prescribed drugs than children with moderate and mild autism, but these differences were not statistically significant (Table 2).
+Of the 75 children whoreceived prescriptions in our sample, 34 children (45.3%) had full compliance with their prescribed drugs, 27 (36.0%) had partial compliance and 14 (18.7%) did not comply at all with their prescription of drugs (Table 2).
+Prescription compliance was not significantly associated with age, sex, or ethnic origin of the children in our sample, although there were fewer Bedouin children that did not comply with their prescriptions compared to Jewish children (Table 2).
+Children with severe autism had a slightly higher compliance than children with moderate and mild autism, but these differences were not statistically significant (Table 2).
 Similarly, there were minor but not significant differences in compliance rates between children with different comorbidities (Figure 2A).
-Finally, high compliance rates were observed for all drugs in our study tranquilizers (85.7%) having the highest compliance rate, followed by old generation antipsychotic drugs (78.1%), stimulants (76.0%), and atypical antipsychotic drugs (74.4%) (Figure 2B).
+Finally, high compliance rates were observed for all drugs in our study; tranquilizers (85.7%) had the highest compliance rate, followed by older antipsychotic drugs (78.1%), stimulants (76.0%), and atypical antipsychotic drugs (74.4%) (Figure 2B).

 Discussion